manticoresoftware/manticoresearch/docs/replication.rst

 path
 ~~~~

-Data directory for replication write-set cache and incoming indexes from other nodes.
+Data directory for a write-set cache replication and incoming indexes from other nodes.
-Should be unique among other clusters in the node.
+Should be unique among the other clusters in the node.
 Default is :ref:`data_dir <data_dir>`.

 .. _cluster_nodes:

 nodes
 ~~~~~

-List of pairs of address:port of all nodes in the cluster (comma separated).
+List of pairs address:port for all the nodes in the cluster (comma separated).
-API interface of node should be used for nodes option.
+API interface of node should be used for this option.
 It can contain the current node's address too.
 This is used to join cluster initially and rejoin the cluster after restart.